junxit/us-congress-bills-119/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Transparency in Reporting of Adversarial Contributions to Education Act”.
+This Act may be cited as the “Transparency in Reporting of Adversarial Contributions to Education Act” or the “TRACE Act”.

 ## § 2.
 Parents’ right to know about foreign influence